dreamgrove/dreamgrove/content/balance/Compendium.md

 - Use {{< spell 202768 "Half-" >}} and {{< spell 202771 "Full Moon" >}} if all of the following conditions is met:
   - You will not overcap on AP.
   - You can finish the cast before your current eclipse ends.
-  - You are in CA/Inc or you're about to cap on charges and pulsar has 520 or less stacks and the cooldown of CA/Inc is longer than 10 seconds.
+  - You are in CA/Inc or you're about to cap on charges and Pulsar has 520 or fewer stacks and the cooldown of CA/Inc is longer than 10 seconds.
 - Use your macro to cancel Starlord as referenced [here](#cancel).
 This is not necessary if you do not want to use a cancelaura macro, but does represent a minor gain.
 - Use {{< spell 78674 "Starsurge" >}} if one of the following conditions is met:
     - You would overcap AP with the next cast.